zachvalenta/jvns.ca/content/post/2017-04-23-the-fish-shell-is-awesome.markdown

 ### no configuration

-First -- I know that zsh is really awesome, and you can almost certainly configure zsh to do all everything I'm gonna describe in this post.
+First -- I know that zsh+oh-my-zsh is really awesome, and you can almost certainly configure zsh to do all everything I'm gonna describe in this post.
 The thing I like personally about fish is that I don't have to configure it!
 I just install it on all my computers, it comes with a lot of awesome features out of the box, and I don't need to